Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Introduction

-The randomly weighted sum plays an important role in the field of risk management.
-The asymptotic tail behavior of single randomly weighted sums $S_n^\theta$ has been extensively studied in the presence of heavy-tailed primary rvs; see, \cite{tang2003randomly,zhang2009approximation,tang2014randomly,cheng2018randomly,geng2019tail} and so on.
-For instance, in investment portfolio scenarios, a portfolio contains $n$ risky assets within a single period.
-Each asset $i$ can experience a loss $X_i$ at the end of the period, and it is discounted by a stochastic factor $\theta_i$.
-Therefore, the sum of these losses, weighted by their respective discount factors, represents the total discounted potential losses of the investment portfolio; see, for example, \cite{bjork2009arbitrage} for more details.

-Though the literature mentioned above provides some valuable insights into asymptotic tail behaviors of randomly weighted sums, it is important to note that the approximations discussed therein are mostly first-order asymptotics.
-A demand for more precision in risk assessments arises from the shared aspirations of insurers and regulators.
-With greater accuracy, they can make more informed decisions to safeguard against potential risks.
-To the best of our knowledge, up to now, the mainstream research on the second-order expansions for the tail probability of a single randomly weight sum $S_n^\theta$ has mainly concentrated on two types of second-order assumptions including the second-order subexponentiality (denoted by $\mathscr{S}_2$ (\cite{albrecher2010higher,lin2012seconda,lin2014second})) and the second-order regular variation (denoted by $2\RV$ (see \cite{degen2010risk,zhu2012tail,mao2015second})).
-However, most of the existing results are based on the assumption that the primary rvs are independent, which is not consistent with the insurance practice.

-In addition, in today's insurance industry, an insurance company often operates multiple different insurance products simultaneously.
-The insights gained from studying these models in a two-variable scenario can be immensely valuable in understanding and addressing these challenges.
-Therefore, \cite{li2018joint} considered that the joint tail \eqref{eq:sum}, in which each pair of $(X_i,Y_i)$ are \emph{strongly asymptotically independent} and dominatedly-varying-tailed.
-They obtained the first-order asymptotic expansions for the joint tails of \eqref{eq:sum} with fixed positive integers $n,m\in\N$.
-Furthermore, when the marginal distributions of $(X_i,Y_i)$ are restricted to the extended regularly varying class (see Definition \ref{de:3}), the corresponding first-order asymptotic formula was proved to hold uniformly for any $n,m\in\N\cup\{\infty\}$.
-More recently, \cite{yang2024asymptotics} further studied the first-order asymptotic for the joint tail \eqref{eq:sum} for some fixed $n,m\in\N$ by allowing each pair of $(X_i,Y_i)$ being \emph{pairwise quasi-asymptotic independent} and the marginal distributions of each pair of $(X_i,Y_i)$ belonging to the intersection of long-tailed and dominatedly-varying-tailed class.
+Indeed, in today's insurance industry, an insurance company often operates multiple different business lines simultaneously.
+The insights gained from studying these models in a two-variable scenario can be valuable in understanding and addressing these challenges.
+Therefore, \cite{li2018joint} considered the joint tail of \eqref{eq:sum}, in which each pair of $(X_i,Y_i)$ is \emph{strongly asymptotically independent} and dominatedly-varying-tailed.
+They obtained first-order asymptotic expansions for the joint tail of \eqref{eq:sum} with fixed positive integers $n,m\in\N$.
+Furthermore, when the marginal distributions of $(X_i,Y_i)$ are restricted to the regularly-varying class (see Definition \ref{de:3}), it was shown that the corresponding first-order asymptotic formula holds uniformly for any $n,m\in\N\cup\{\infty\}$.
+More recently, \cite{yang2024asymptotics} further studied the first-order {asymptotics} for the joint tail of \eqref{eq:sum} for some fixed $n,m\in\N$ by allowing pairs of $(X_i,Y_i)$ to be \emph{pairwise quasi-asymptotic independent} and the marginal distributions of each pair of $(X_i,Y_i)$ belonging to the intersection of long-tailed and dominatedly-varying-tailed class.
 Then, the uniformly asymptotic results were also investigated in the presence of consistently-varying-tailed primary rvs.